-NOTE FOR STUDENTS IN THE COMPUTER PROGRAMMER SPECIALIZATION: Students should consult their academic advisor prior to beginning the degree.
-Students should take ITP 136 in the first semester in order to complete the programming sequence of courses (ITP 136, ITP 236, ITP 244, ITP 298) in the four semesters.
-Students could take ACC 117 in the second semester in order to take ITP 136 in the first semester.
+NOTE FOR STUDENTS IN THE COMPUTER PROGRAMMER

+SPECIALIZATION: Students should consult their academic advisor prior to beginning the degree.
+Students should take ITP 136 (C# Programming I) in the first semester in order to complete the programming sequence of courses (ITP 136, ITP 236, ITP 244, ITP 298) in the four semesters.
+Students could take ACC 195 Essentials of Accounting or ITN 100 in the second semester in order to take ITP 136 in the first semester.